-If you were hurt in a boating accident, a Mobile personal injury attorney from Morris Bart may be able to help you seek compensation for your losses.
+If you were hurt in a boating accident, a Mobile personal injury attorney from Morris Bart can help you seek compensation for your losses.

 We can assist you with an insurance claim or lawsuit against the negligent party who caused your injuries and damages.